eluv-io/ml-services-docs/README.md

   * video

-Content objects all have tree-structured metadata, and may have parts (for videos), or additional files stored "in" a content object (such as image assets).
+Content objects all have tree-structured metadata, and may have parts (for videos), and/or additional files stored "in" a content object (such as image assets).

 An index is a content object which indexes tag data stored on other content objects.
-To perform a search, the iq of an index object is needed; the search will find content that is indexed on the index object.
+To perform a search, the iq of an index object is needed along with a search term; the search will find content matching the given term that is present in the index object.

-Videos are usually stored in their own content object (which can represent different streams, for example english or french audio.)
+Videos are usually stored in their own content object (which can have multiple streams, for example english or french audio.)

 In contrast, image assets are typically stored as "files" on (or in) another content object; for an image-based index this will be an image